wg-wyatt/Forestry-Mapping-Backpack/README.md

 ---

 ## Problem Statement

-The Purdue Forestry Department developed a machine learning–based plant recognition system to assist researchers with ecological surveying and vegetation analysis.
-To improve the usability of the sensing platform during field deployment, the department sought a redesigned LiDAR mounting system that would improve LiDAR data collection while supporting extended hiking through uneven terrain.
+The Purdue Forestry Department utilizes a machine learning–based plant recognition system to assist researchers with ecological surveying and vegetation analysis.
+Their legacy setup relied on a static LiDAR sensor mounted atop a tall backpack support mast.
+This configuration suffered from two major limitations:

-The existing system mounted a fixed LiDAR sensor on a tall support mast attached to a backpack frame, relying on movement from the user to expand the limited acquisition capabilities of the static LiDAR.
-While functional, this configuration limited point cloud generation.
-Additionally, the mast system positioned a significant portion of the system mass away from the user's center of gravity, reducing comfort and stability.
+* **Limited Spatial Coverage:** The static sensor depended entirely on natural user motion during field traversal to expand scan coverage, leading to low point cloud density and occlusions.
+* **Poor Ergonomics:** Positioning significant mass high above the backpack shifted the system's center of gravity, reducing stability and user comfort during extended hiking over uneven terrain.

-The objective of this project was to design a manufacturable LiDAR mounting system that incorporated a secondary axis of rotation to expand scanning capability, relocated the sensor closer to the user's center of mass, and integrated the required mechanical, electrical, and software subsystems into a compact field-deployable package.
-The design was intended for low-volume fabrication using conventional manufacturing processes while supporting future prototype construction and validation.
+The objective of this project was to engineer a field-deployable mounting platform that adds a continuous secondary rotation axis to maximize point cloud density while relocating system mass closer to the user's center of gravity.

 ---